intel/linux-npu-driver/README.md

 <details>
 <summary>Non-root access to the NPU device</summary>

-To access the NPU device the user needs to be in "render" or "video" group.
+To access the NPU device, the user must be in the "render" or "video" group.
 A group depends on system configuration:
 ```
 # check user groups